Gautam-Mandoliya/Bridging_NFT_eth-to-polygon/README.md

   1. `npm install`
   2. Create an environment file .env, In this file add `PRIVATE_KEY= "your wallet private key"`
   3. Deploy Contract: `npx hardhat run scripts/deploy.js --network goerli`

-  4. An the address will be generate.
-Paste this address into contarctAddress.js(in metadata folder) and also in batchMint.js(in scripts folder)
+ -->  An address will be generate.
+Paste this address into `MintNFT.js and transferNFT.js(at "Goerli contract address")`

-  6. Batch Mint NFTs
-  Run the following command to batch-mint NFTs: npx hardhat run scripts/batchMint.js --network goerli The script will mint the specified number of NFTs and assign them to your address.
+  4. Mint NFTs:` npx hardhat run scripts/MintNFT.js --network goerli` --> The script will mint the specified number of NFTs and assign them to your address.

   7. Approve and Deposit NFTs to Polygon Mumbai
   Run the following commands to approve and deposit the minted NFTs from Ethereum to the Polygon Mumbai network using the FxPortal Bridge: npx hardhat run scripts/approveDeposit.js --network goerli